RIVM-bioinformatics/juno-blast/README.md

 * ```-o --output``` Directory (if not existing it will be created) where the output of the pipeline will be collected.
 The default behavior is to create a folder called 'output' within the pipeline directory.
 * ```-d --db_dir``` Directory (if not existing it will be created) where the databases used by this pipeline will be downloaded or where they are expected to be present.
 Default is '/mnt/db/juno/blast' (RIVM path to the databases of the Juno pipelines).
 It is advisable to provide your own path if you are not working inside the RIVM Linux environment.
+* `-e --evalue`     Numeric value used as threshold for the e-value in BLAST.
+The e-value is the number of expected hits of similar quality (score) that could be found just by chance.
+Default is 1e-10.
+* `-mh --max-hsps`  Integer value used as threshold for the max_hsps parameter in BLAST.
+The max_hsps is the maximum number of HSPs (alignments) to keep for any single query-subject pair .Default is 10.
+* `-cl --culling-limit`Integer value used as threshold for the culling_limit parameter in BLAST.
+The culling_limit deletes hits that are enveloped by at least this many higher-scoring hits.
+Default is 10.
 * ```-c --cores```  Maximum number of cores to be used to run the pipeline.
 Defaults to 300 (it assumes you work in an HPC cluster).
 * ```-l --local```  If this flag is present, the pipeline will be run locally (not attempting to send the jobs to a cluster).
 Keep in mind that if you use this flag, you also need to adjust the number of cores (for instance, to 2) to avoid crashes.
 The default is to assume that you are working on a cluster because the pipeline was developed in an environment where it is the case.
 * ```-q --queue```  If you are running the pipeline in a cluster, you need to provide the name of the queue.
 It defaults to 'bio' (default queue at the RIVM).